FederatedAI/FATE/federatedml/statistic/intersect/README.md

 <div style="text-align:center", align=center>
 <img src="./images/multi_hosts.png" alt="sample" width="500" height="250" /><br/>
 Figure 2 multi-hosts Intersection</div>
-See in Figure 2, Firstly, guest will do intersection with each host and get intersective ID respectively.
-Secondly, guest will find common ID from all intersective ID.
-Finally, guest will send common ID to every host if necessary.
+See in Figure 2, Firstly, guest will do intersection with each host and get intersective IDs respectively.
+Secondly, guest will find common IDs from all intersection results.
+Finally, guest will send common IDs to every host if necessary.

 ### Quick Start
 You can refer to *example/intersect/README.md* to quickly start running intersection in standalone mode and cluster mode.